Libreture does not share your personal details or information on your book collection and reading habits with any third-parties.

 Recorded data includes which pages and how long visitors stay on each.
 To do this, the site records an anonymised copy of the visitor's IP address (What's an IP address?).
 It anonymises it by removing the last 2 bytes e.g. 192.168.

-I don't use Google Analytics, but instead manage my own installation of Piwik.
-Only I can access the data and I use it to see how I'm doing, what works and what doesn't.
+I don't use Google Analytics, but instead manage my own installation of Matomo (formerly Piwik).
+Only I can access the data and I use it to see how many visitors Libreture attracts, what works and what doesn't.

 Opt Out of Analytics